NetScout Systems (NASDAQ:NTCT) Updates FY 2022 Earnings Guidance

-NetScout Systems (NASDAQ:NTCT) issued an update on its FY 2022 earnings guidance on Thursday morning.
+NetScout Systems (NASDAQ:NTCT) updated its FY 2022 earnings guidance on Thursday.
 The company provided earnings per share guidance of $1.710-$1.770 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.760.
 The company issued revenue guidance of $835 million-$865 million, compared to the consensus revenue estimate of $850.75 million.

-NetScout Systems (NASDAQ:NTCT) last released its quarterly earnings data on Thursday, November 4th.
-The technology company reported $0.47 earnings per share for the quarter, beating the Zacks’ consensus estimate of $0.38 by $0.09.
-The business had revenue of $212.00 million during the quarter, compared to analyst estimates of $204.70 million.
-NetScout Systems had a return on equity of 4.74% and a net margin of 4.38%.
-The company’s revenue was up 3.3% on a year-over-year basis.
-During the same quarter last year, the business posted $0.21 EPS.
-Analysts predict that NetScout Systems will post 1.19 EPS for the current fiscal year.
+A number of analysts have issued reports on the company.
+Zacks Investment Research downgraded NetScout Systems from a hold rating to a sell rating in a research note on Wednesday, September 29th.
+TheStreet downgraded NetScout Systems from a b- rating to a c rating in a research note on Thursday, July 29th.
+Finally, Royal Bank of Canada raised their target price on NetScout Systems from $29.00 to $33.00 and gave the stock a sector perform rating in a research note on Friday, November 5th.

-In other news, COO Michael Szabados sold 6,400 shares of the business’s stock in a transaction that occurred on Tuesday, November 9th.
-The stock was sold at an average price of $33.06, for a total transaction of $211,584.00.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through this link.
-Also, EVP John Downing sold 3,000 shares of the business’s stock in a transaction that occurred on Tuesday, November 9th.
-The stock was sold at an average price of $32.84, for a total value of $98,520.00.
+In related news, EVP John Downing sold 3,000 shares of the firm’s stock in a transaction dated Tuesday, November 9th.
+The stock was sold at an average price of $32.84, for a total transaction of $98,520.00.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+Also, COO Michael Szabados sold 6,400 shares of the firm’s stock in a transaction dated Tuesday, November 9th.
+The shares were sold at an average price of $33.06, for a total value of $211,584.00.
 The disclosure for this sale can be found here.
-3.97% of the stock is currently owned by insiders.
+Corporate insiders own 3.97% of the company’s stock.

 A hedge fund recently bought a new stake in NetScout Systems stock.
-Janus Henderson Group PLC acquired a new stake in NetScout Systems, Inc. (NASDAQ:NTCT) during the third quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
-The institutional investor acquired 7,409 shares of the technology company’s stock, valued at approximately $200,000.
-93.65% of the stock is owned by institutional investors and hedge funds.
+Janus Henderson Group PLC acquired a new stake in NetScout Systems, Inc. (NASDAQ:NTCT) in the 3rd quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+The firm acquired 7,409 shares of the technology company’s stock, valued at approximately $200,000.
+Institutional investors and hedge funds own 93.65% of the company’s stock.

 About NetScout Systems